davesag/sequelize-test-helpers/README.md

 })
 ```

-As a convenience, `makeMockModels` will automatically populate your `mockModels` with mocks of all of the models defined in your `src/models` folder (or if you have a `.sequelizerc` file it will look for the `model-path` in that).
+As a convenience, `makeMockModels` will automatically populate your `mockModels` with mocks of all of the models defined in your `src/models` folder (or if you have a `.sequelizerc` file it will look for the `models-path` in that).
 Simply override any of the specific models you need to do stuff with.

 ### Testing models created with `Model.init`